kyokan/kyokan-ui/README.md

 npm run start                    # to start a style guide dev server

-npm run generate [ComponentName] # to generate a scaffold for a new component npm run dist                     # build out component dist files for use as a module
+npm run generate [ComponentName] # to generate a scaffold for a new component

 npm run build                    # to build a static version of the styleguide (for deployment)

+npm publish                      # to publish to the NPM registry
 ```

 **NOTE: DO NOT USE `yarn link` IF YOU ARE USING `styled-components` in your own project - this might result in conflicting versions of `styled-components`.**